-You Credit Score- How's Your FICO?
+You Credit Score: How's Your FICO?

-- Credit History - How long have you had credit?
+- Your Credit History - How many years have you had credit?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Can I raise my FICO score?
+Can I raise my credit score?

 Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.